odeum/odeum-api/README.md

 # odeum-api
-API for ODEUM Cloud Services (OCS)
+API for ODEUM Cloud Services (OCS) and base endpoint for ODEUM Code

 ## Installation